A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Methods

 Following the 15-minute blood circulation measurement, we measured height and weight.
-Next, the participants completed the DAS-21 questionnaire, which assesses how much each statement applied to them over the past week.
+The participants then completed the DASS-21 questionnaire, which assesses how much each statement applied to them over the past week.
 After completing the questionnaire, their blood pressure was measured.
 The measurements were taken twice a day: in the morning (around 11.00, before lunch) and in the afternoon (around 15.00, after lunch) for any five days over two consecutive weeks.

-The DAS-21 is used to assess key symptoms of depression, anxiety, and stress, as well as patient reactions to treatment.
+The DASS-21 is used to assess key symptoms of depression, anxiety, and stress, as well as patient reactions to treatment.
 It has been proven to have adequate psychometric properties and is equivalent to other accurate scales.
-The 21 items comprise three self-reported scales, each with seven elements graded on a Likert scale from 0 to 3.
-Depression, anxiety, and stress scores are measured by summing the scores of the related items.
-Since the DAS-21 is a shorter version of the original 42-item DAS, the score for each subscale must be multiplied by 2 to calculate the final score.
-Recommended cut-off scores for conventional severity labels (normal, moderate, severe) are calculated following Table \ref{tab:DAS21results}.
-Scores on the DAS-21 will need to be multiplied by 2 to calculate the final score.
+The 21 elements comprise three self-reported scales, each with seven elements classified on a Likert scale from 0 to 3.
+The depression, anxiety, and stress scores are measured by summing the scores of the related items.
+It is important to note that participants classified as 'normal' based on DASS-21 scores represent individuals who did not report significant symptoms of depression, anxiety, or stress during the past week.
+This classification does not confirm clinical mental wellness or rule out subclinical conditions, transient psychological states, or self-reporting biases such as symptom suppression or social desirability effects.
+Since DASS-21 is a shorter version of the original 42-item DAS, the score for each subscale must be multiplied by 2 to calculate the final score.
+The recommended cut-off scores for conventional severity labels (normal, moderate, severe) are calculated using Table \ref{tab:DAS21results}.
+The scores on the DASS-21 will need to be multiplied by 2 to calculate the final score.

-According to the manual, the ratings are classified as: “normal, mild, moderate, severe, or extremely severe”; all those who exhibit any signs of stress, anxiety, or depression, we referred to as the well-being group, and the remaining individuals will be classified as the wellbeing group.
-This allowed for real-time control of the course of the experiment and analysis of the recorded parameters.
+According to the manual, the ratings are classified as: \textit{normal}, \textit{mild}, \textit{moderate}, \textit{severe}, or \textit{extremely severe}; all those who exhibit any signs of stress, anxiety, or depression, we call the stressed group, and the remaining individuals will be classified as the well-being group.
+This allowed real-time control of the course of the experiment and analysis of the recorded parameters.